unswsecsoc/constitution/README.md

 ## Elections
     4.15 Elections of executive will be conducted at the Annual General Meeting (or Extraordinary General Meetings where relevant) following the requirements set out in this constitution.
-    4.16 Elections requirements are stated as follows;
+    4.16 Elections requirements are stated as follows:
       4.16.1 Optional preferential voting shall be used;
       4.16.2 Voting for all positions shall be conducted simultaneously (where applicable);
       4.16.3 A Returning Officer shall be appointed by the Executive, informed by the first notice of the election;
       4.16.4 Members who nominate themselves for candidacy for more than one (1) position must provide an order of preference;
       4.16.5 If a candidate wins more than one (1) position, the candidate shall be elected to their most preferred position, and votes for the vacated position(s) shall be counted again (unless there are no other candidates in the vacated position).
-      4.16.6 If nominations are taken in advance:;
+      4.16.6 If nominations are taken in advance:
         4.16.6.1 All eligible members must receive notice of the nominations period before its commencement, as well as details of the nomination process.
         4.16.6.2 Nominations must be open for at least seven (7) days.
-        4.16.6.3 Members who wish to submit themselves as nomination candidate:;
+        4.16.6.3 Members who wish to submit themselves as nomination candidate:
-          4.16.6.3.1 Must do so directly to the Returning Officer;
-          4.16.6.3.2 Must confirm their nomination by emailing the returning officer using their UNSW email, before voting begins.
+          4.16.6.3.1 Must do so directly to the Returning Officer; and 4.16.6.3.2 Must confirm their nomination by emailing the returning officer using their UNSW email, before voting begins.
         4.16.6.4 Only the returning officer may view the list of nominations until nominations have closed.
         4.16.6.5 At the start of the voting period:
           4.16.6.5.1 An official ballot shall be sent to members;
-          4.16.6.5.2 The ballot will disclose the preferred position of each confirmed candidate;
-          4.16.6.5.3 The order of candidates for each position on the ballot will be random;
+          4.16.6.5.2 The ballot will disclose the preferred position of each confirmed candidate; and 4.16.6.5.3 The order of candidates for each position on the ballot will be random.
         4.16.6.6 For any position for which there are no confirmed candidates at the close of nominations, nominations for those positions will be valid if received at the General Meeting.
     4.17 All election candidates:
       4.17.1 Must not run in coalitions.